seadavis/Grateful.xUnit/README.md

 To run the unit tests locally you must setup authorization as described in the preceeding section. the test.settings.json file, must be ignored for the PR to be accepted.

-And you should use appSettings.Development.json in Grateful.xUnit.Test.SampleProject, for the ASP.NET Web API secrets, and it should be json ignored.
+And you should use appSettings.Development.json in Grateful.xUnit.Test.SampleProject, for the ASP.NET Web API secrets, and it should be json ignored1 ).

 ## Grateful?
 The name is because it is an Inte<b>grat</b>ion testing framework.
 And because I am grateful to have such a framework.